 We take part in the co-ordinated admissions schemes of Devon County Council which help parents to make applications for admission to school.
 Parents can apply through Devon for in-year admissions and through the local authority where the child lives for the normal round of admissions.

 If you would like further information, please contact us in school on 01626 833257 or Devon’s Admissions Service on 0345 155 1019 or go to:

 It is important to us that there is a smooth transition to school for all pupils and that children settle into our school quickly and happily.
 A rigorous and well planned induction programme is in place to enable this to happen, with the flexibility to respond to the needs of individual pupils as appropriate.

 The core elements of our induction arrangements are outlined below, but the Headteacher is also very happy to discuss and explain the arrangements further with parents and to answer any specific queries or concerns.

-•The Reception Class teacher holds an induction meeting for parents during the final Thursday Club session of the term, at which she explains the expectations and curriculum for the Reception Year in school and addresses any parental concerns or questions.
+• The Reception Class teacher holds induction meetings for parents after the final Thursday Club sessions of the term, at which she explains the expectations and curriculum for the Reception Year in school and addresses any parental concerns or questions.

 • When children start their first term in Reception, we offer a short, graduated period of part time days leading up to staying all day in the second full week.
 We pride ourselves in meeting the individual needs of all children and find most are settled well with this approach.
 We are, of course, able to be flexible (for example if a child would benefit from a longer period of part time hours) and are happy to discuss alternative arrangements on an individual basis.

 • The Reception Class has an open door policy before the official school start time each morning.
 Parents and children go straight into the classroom where children can choose from a range of activities.